 Can I use a VPN on a phone hotspot?

 Absolutely.
 Mobile networks are less likely to block VPN traffic, especially on 4G/5G.
 This is a practical backup if hotel Wi‑Fi blocks your VPN.
-Heres how to get a vpn running on your xbox series x even though it doesnt have a built in app
+Hotspot not working with vpn heres how to fix it 2026

 In most places, using a VPN is legal.
 However, hotels may have terms of service that restrict certain activities over their network.
 Always review the hotel’s policy and local laws.